TarsCloud/TarsGateway/README.en.md

 TarsGateway system is a set of general API gateway developed based on tar framework.
 It consists of two services:

 - Base/GatewayServer: Actual gateway service.
-For details [please refer to the documentation](./README.en.md)
 - Base/GatewayWebServer: The gateway corresponds to the management platform, which belongs to the extended service of tarsweb.
 Note >= TarsFramework:v3.1.0 & TarsWeb:v3.1.0 can be used

 ## Supported